The Parametric Closure Problem: Series-parallel partial orders

 \section{Series-parallel partial orders}

 Series-parallel partial orders were considered in the context of a scheduling problem by Lawler~\cite{Law-ADM-78}, and include as a special case the tree orderings previously studied in our work on bicriterion optimization~\cite{CarEpp-SWAT-06}.
-They are the partial orders that can be constructed from single-element partial orders by repeatedly applying the following two operations: